luapower/glue/glue.md

 ## `glue.malloc([ctype, ]size) -> cdata` {#malloc-array}

 Allocate a `ctype[size]` array with system's malloc.
-Useful for allocating larger chunks of memory without hitting the default allocator's 2GB limit.
+Useful for allocating larger chunks of memory without hitting the default allocator's 2 GB limit.

   * the returned cdata has the type `ctype(&)[size]` so ffi.sizeof(cdata) returns the correct size.